 On 19th February the The Good Law Project threatened to issue judicial review proceedings on Tuesday 26 February, unless the Government cancels powers allowing pharmacists to alter prescriptions in the event of medicines shortages.
 SUDEP Action are supporting this process by providing evidence on the potentially catastrophic impact this could have on those living with epilepsy.

-Channel4 News aired an informative update (4 March) on how this legal action will be progressing and how it could affect people with epilepsy.
+Channel 4 News aired an informative update (4 March) on how this legal action will be progressing and how it could affect people with epilepsy.
 Epilepsy advocate Faye Waddams (who has epilepsy) and QC Jolyon Maugham (of the Good Law Project) did a sterling job raising awareness about the very serious concerns about the potential shortages of AEDs for people with epilepsy.
-In case you missed it, you can watch the interview here:
+In case you missed it, you can watch the interview here.

 Previously SUDEP Action had written to the Department of Health seeking urgent clarity on the legislation changes they have brought into force without proper consultation which could impact on anyone with a health condition should there be any form of medication shortage in future (caused by Brexit or otherwise).
 Should these concerns not be addressed, a judicial review will be filed.This follows the pressure from our epilepsy coalition predicting a rise in unnecessary deaths if the new permanent power (9 February) permitting ministers to manage serious medicine shortages in the UK, is enforced.